adipenu/modularis/docs/getting_started/setup.rst

 Ubuntu Operating System
 --------------------------------------
 A Raspberry Pi or Jetson Nano with the ability to run docker will be required.
 Initially development will be completed on a Raspberry Pi 4 with stock Ubuntu 22.04 installed on it.
+The Jetson Nano will be used for testing and development as well with docker.

 Python Installation and Required Packages
 -----------------------------------------------------